 Having to practice in your spare time before your concert or live performance?

 Ibanez GRGM21BKN might come in handy.
-It’s lightweight, short, and has everything your expensive guitars at home has.
+It’s lightweight, short, and has everything your expensive guitars at home have.

 - Frets edges are smooth